malikabeeha09/Personal-Loan-Acceptance-Prediction/README.md

-# Personal-Loan-Acceptance-Prediction
+# Personal Loan Acceptance Prediction

+## Project Description
-This project aims to predict whether a customer is likely to accept a personal loan offer using classification models.
+This project aims to **predict whether a customer is likely to accept a personal loan offer** using classification models.
 The dataset is based on real-world marketing data collected from a Portuguese banking institution.

-**Objective**
+## Objective
--Predict customer response to personal loan offers.
+- Predict customer response to personal loan offers
--Identify key customer characteristics that influence acceptance.
+- Identify key customer characteristics that influence acceptance
--Provide insights for marketing strategies using machine learning.
+- Provide actionable insights to support marketing strategies using machine learning

-**Dataset**
+## Dataset Information
-'Source:' UCI Machine Learning Repository – Bank Marketing Dataset 'File Used': bank-full.csv
+- **Source**: UCI Machine Learning Repository – Bank Marketing Dataset

-**PROJECT STEPS**
-1- Data Loading & Exploration
-2 -Understand dataset structure
-3- Visualize key features like age, job, and marital status 4- Data Preprocessing
+- **File Used**: `bank-full.csv`

+## Project Steps

+1. **Data Loading and Exploration**
+   Load the dataset and explore its structure, dimensions, and basic statistics.

+2. **Understand Dataset Structure**
+   Review column names, data types, and identify potential issues (such as missing values).

+3. **Visualize Key Features**
+   Use plots to explore important features such as:
+   - Age distribution
+   - Job categories
+   - Marital status
+   - Loan acceptance by job

+4. **Data Preprocessing**
+   Prepare the data for modeling by:
-5- Handle categorical features using label encoding
+   - Encoding categorical features using Label Encoding
+   - Handling any inconsistencies or irrelevant data

+5. **Train-Test Split**
-6- Split the dataset into training and test sets
+   Split the dataset into training and test sets (e.g., 80/20 ratio).

-7- Modeling
+6. **Modeling**
+   Train a classification model.
+This project uses:
-8- Train a Logistic Regression Classifier
+   - Logistic Regression Classifier

-9- Evaluation
+7. **Evaluation**
+   Evaluate model performance using:
+   - Accuracy score